bhavaniravi/til/software-engineering/backend-engineer-behind-the-scenes.md

 # Backend Engineer - Behind the Scenes

-Eight months back, when I crafted my backend skills well at Orangescape.
+In Jan 2020, when I crafted my backend skills well at Kissflow.
 I wanted more.
 I started looking out for other opportunities.
 So when I interviewed Saama technologies, I told [Malaikannan](https://www.linkedin.com/in/malaikannan/), my current manager, that I want to work on challenging projects.
 He promised that I would work on things, where Google searches won't be enough.
 Six months and three complex projects later, I think he took the promise way too seriously.
 I want to share what happens behind the scenes when I build backend systems because it's so much fun.

 ## Why now?